 One common factor among some (not all) MLM products is the relative high price compared to comparable items you can purchase from a retail store.
 Most companies or MLM associates will claim the difference is in the quality or proprietary nature of the product.

 But there are several credible counter-arguments to those claims.
 If the product were so revolutionary or such high quality, companies would want to put it in as many hands as possible, which generally means distribution through retails outlets such as Wal-Mart, Target, grocery stores, etc. Another counter-argument is the fact that in network marketing, several people generally get a cut of the sale.

 Money Merge Accounts.
 A common financial product sold through MLM companies are money merge accounts, which work to more quickly eliminate your mortgage.
 Some of these companies are legitimate, while others are not.
-I recommend reading about the Pros and Cons of Money Merge Accounts for more information.

 How MLM companies recruit new members

 The products MLM companies sell work on the emotions of the potential customer.
 The same often goes for recruiting new distributors.
 The biggest selling point is owning your own business, setting your own hours, freedom from a boss or a schedule, etc. Many companies have large conventions that are more like pep rallies than seminars.
 It is not uncommon to see some of the top distributors flanked by high priced cars or pictured in front of their multi-million dollar mansions.
 The truth is that multi-level marketing is a lot of work and the vast majority of distributors earn less in commissions than they spend on membership fees, training products, and minimum purchase requirements.
 In many cases, MLM companies are selling the dream of becoming wealthy.